Visionman123/MoneyMinder/README.md

 ## Technology Stack

 The Money Minder app is built using the .NET framework, a robust and versatile technology stack.
-Leveraging the power of C# for backend logic, ASP.NET for web development, and ASP.NET Web API for RESTful APIs, the project embraces the efficiency and scalability offered by the .NET ecosystem
+Leveraging the power of C# for backend logic, ASP.NET Core for web development, and ASP.NET Web API for RESTful APIs, the project embraces the efficiency and scalability offered by the .NET ecosystem

 **Frontend:**

 C# for backend logic

-ASP.NET for web development
+ASP.NET Core for web development

 Razor syntax for server-side rendering